Should I set up a family trust?

 Family trusts make your business tax-effective

 Trust income and capital gains can be distributed across a family group in proportions that best suit each individual's tax rates.
-This means setting up a family trust allows a trustee to avoid the company capital gains tax rate, and instead distribute profit from a business in a tax-effective manner.
+This means setting up a family trust allows a trustee to avoid the company capital gains tax rate, and instead distribute profit from a business in a way that effectively minimises taxes.

 When the profit of a business gets too large to distribute effectively, a family trust can also distribute to a separate company to cap the tax rate at 30 per cent.